-S4.
+S5.
 STORMWATER POLLUTION PREVENTION PLAN (SWPPP) FOR CONSTRUCTION ACTIVITIES

-A SWPPP for construction activity, including construction dewatering, shall be prepared, implemented, and updated to reflect current stage of construction activity.
-The SWPPP for each division or subdivision of the construction project shall be submitted to the Department for review at least sixty (60) days prior to the start of construction of that division or subdivision.
-All supplemental plans shall also be submitted to the Department for review.
+A programmatic SWPPP describing all components of the Port of Seattle construction management program at the STIA shall be submitted to the Department within ninety (90) days of the effective date of this permit.
+In addition, a project specific SWPPP for construction activity shall be implemented for any construction activity which disturbs one or more acres of the total land area.
+The SWPPP for each division or subdivision of the construction project shall be prepared and retained on site prior to the start of construction of that division or subdivision.
+A project-specific SWPPP monitoring plan shall be submitted to the Department for review at least thirty (30) days prior to the start of the construction of that division or subdivision of the construction project.
+All supplemental monitoring plans shall also be submitted to the Department for review.
 Construction activities included in this requirement include clearing, grading, filling, and excavation activities.
+For construction projects that discharge solely to groundwater, the SWPPP for construction activities shall be protective of the groundwater quality.
+With Department approval, a SWPPP shall not be required for construction projects that discharge to the IWS.